Skip to content

-United Nations Relief and Works Agency for Palestine Refugees (UNRWA) chief Philippe Lazzarini told AP in an interview yesterday that newly passed Israeli laws effectively banning the organization’s activities in Israel will leave a vacuum that will cost more lives and create further instability in Gaza and the West Bank.
-He said that the legislation is “ultimately against the Palestinians themselves,” effectively denying them a functioning provider of lifesaving services, education and health care.
-AP notes that tens of thousands of displaced Palestinians are sheltering in UNRWA-run schools.
+United Nations Relief and Works Agency for Palestine Refugees (UNRWA) Commissioner General Philippe Lazzarini told AP in an interview on Oct.
+30 that newly passed Israeli laws effectively banning the organization’s activities in Israel will leave a vacuum that will cost more lives and create further instability in Gaza and the West Bank.
+He said that the legislation is “ultimately against the Palestinians themselves,” effectively denying them a functioning provider of lifesaving services, education, and health care.
+AP reports that tens of thousands of displaced Palestinians are sheltering in UNRWA-run schools.
 Other aid groups say the agency’s strong, decades-old infrastructure across Gaza is irreplaceable.
-So far, Israel has put forward no plan for getting food, medicine and other supplies to Gaza’s population in UNRWA’s absence.
+So far, Israel has put forward no plan for getting food, medicine, and other supplies to Gaza’s population in UNRWA’s absence.

 “We have today 1 in 2 persons in Gaza below the age of 18, among them 650,000 girls and boys living in the rubble, deeply traumatized at the age of primary and secondary school,” he said.
 “Getting rid of UNRWA is also a way to tell these children that you will have no future.
 We are just sacrificing your education.
 Education is the only thing which has never, ever been taken away from the Palestinians.”